Last updated in March 2015

 Bilateral relations are close and friendly.
 Germany has supported Latvia on its way to joining the European Union and establishing Euro-Atlantic ties and has helped the country to reform its economy, administration and judiciary.

 Latvia’s relations with Germany have taken on a new quality through the country’s accession to the EU and NATO in April and May 2004, respectively.
 Latvia has also been a member of the Schengen area since 2008.

-Federal Chancellor Angela Merkel visited Latvia in August 2014, Federal President Gauck had previously paid a visit in summer 2013.
-Federal Foreign Minister Steinmeier visited Latvia as part of his trip to the three Baltic countries in March 2014.
-In addition, numerous other visits by representatives of Germany’s national and regional governments and parliaments are helping intensify political dialogue between the two countries.
+Federal Chancellor Angela Merkel visited Latvia in August 2014.
+Federal President Gauck had previously paid a visit in summer 2013.
+Federal Foreign Minister Steinmeier visited Latvia as part of his trip to the three Baltic countries in March 2014, and again in February 2015.
+In addition, visits by other ministers during Latvia’s EU Council Presidency have helped to intensify political dialogue between the two countries.

 Some 1,000 companies with German capital interest are active in Latvia, mainly in the metal processing, service and trade sectors.
 The German-Baltic Chamber of Commerce in Estonia, Latvia and Lithuania offers German business a direct contact partner in Riga.
 The Chamber also conducts regular seminars on various market economy topics.

 Bilateral agreements have been concluded on the protection and promotion of investments (April 1993), air, sea and road transport (April 1993) and double taxation (February 1997).